 - Start early as much as possible as the closing time of forts is nearly 4 to 5 P.M.
 And most of the activities at least need 2 hours time to see thoroughly.

-- There are designated parking spaces near the fort and therefore parking should be a problem.
+- There are designated parking spaces near the fort, so parking should be a problem.

 - Roads are toll-free and you will find many fuel/gas refilling stations in between.